thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

 To run the LDAP sync script in interactive mode:

 2. Run the command to start the script.
 You must run this command from a machine that you downloaded the script onto.
-The machine must also have access to your Active Directory environment.
+The machine must also have access to your Active Directory or OpenLDAP environment.

     ```
     python3 syncUsersAndGroups.py interactive